edupinhata/udemy-docker-mastery/Notes.md

 # 81. SWARM life cycle

 Here he explains how the CI/CD life cycle works.
 How to use the yml config file to setup an test, staging and product environemnt.
-Check this class if setting up staging/production environment
+Check this class if setting up staging/production environment.

+It's possible to override the docker-compose.yml file using docker-compose.override.yml.
+What it'll do it to read the docker-compose.yml file first and then read the docker-compose.override.yml, overriding what was set by the first and adding the other information.